wargold/MovieNerds/README.md

 `src/js/history.js:` For pushing routes to the react router.

 `src/.env:` firebase api keys, domain, db etc.

-`src/img/:` containing gif and logo.
+`src/js/Help Functions/loader/loader.js:` containing a function that returns our new loader and corresponding css code to that loader.

-`src/loader/:` containing a function that returns our new loader and corresponding css code to that loader.
+`src/js/Help Functions/ErrorFunctions.js:` containing a functions that returns text and buttons depending on the error.

 `webpack/webpack.config.js:` The main webpack config, webpack is our build tool.